List of Rivers of India and their Origin and Tributaries | Download PDF

 Indus River System

-The Indus originates in the northern slopes of the Kailash range in Tibet near Lake Mansarovar.
+Origin: The Indus River originates in the northern slopes of the Kailash range in Tibet, near Lake Mansarovar.

-• It has a large number of tributaries in both India and Pakistan and has a total length of about 2897 km from the source to the point near Karachi where it falls into the Arabian Sea out of which approx 700km lies in India.
+Length: It has a total length of about 2897 km from the source to the point near Karachi where it falls into the Arabian Sea, with approximately 700 km lying in India.

-• In the Kashmir region, it joins with many tributaries – the Zaskar, the Shyok, the Nubra and the Hunza.
+Joining Tributaries: In the Kashmir region, it joins with several tributaries – the Zaskar, the Shyok, the Nubra, and the Hunza.

-• It flows through the regions of Ladakh, Baltistan and Gilgit and runs between the Ladakh Range and the Zaskar Range at Leh.
+Flow through Regions: It flows through the regions of Ladakh, Baltistan, and Gilgit, running between the Ladakh Range and the Zaskar Range at Leh.

-• It crosses the Himalayas through a 5181 m deep gorge near Attock, which is lying north of Nanga Parbat.
+Himalayan Crossing: It crosses the Himalayas through a 5181 m deep gorge near Attock, lying north of Nanga Parbat.

 Brahmaputra River System

-The Brahmaputra originates from Mansarovar Lake, which is also a source of the Indus and Sutlej.
+Origin: The Brahmaputra originates from Mansarovar Lake, sharing the source with the Indus and Sutlej rivers.

-• It is 3848 km long, a little longer than the Indus River.
+Length: It stretches 3848 km, slightly longer than the Indus River.

 Ganga River System